Hawaiian Luau at Fort Langley

 The Fort Langley Luau

 The luau has different activities going on throughout the event.
 It’s a showcase of Hawaiian culture and a chance for visitors to learn about both the history of the area and the Hawaiian community.
 Expect to see demonstrations, storytelling sessions, language lessons and live performances.
-This past year there was also a Native Hawaiian Artisan Market that happened from 10:00 am to 4:30 pm.
+Last year there was also a Native Hawaiian Artisan Market that happened from 10:00 am to 4:30 pm.

 Confirmed performers on the first day in 2025 were the Hālau Hula KaʻUhane O Ka Pākīpika (hula dancers) and the Langley Ukulele Ensemble.
 On the second day, there was storytelling with Auntie Kate and performances by Hālau Hula KaʻUhane and Hui Hula O Saltspring.